Are you worried about fall prevention?

-Exercise is one of the most important ways to lower your chances of falling.
+- Exercise is one of the most important tools for fall prevention.
 It makes you stronger and helps you feel better.
 Exercises that improve balance and coordination (like Tai Chi) are the most helpful.
 Lack of exercise leads to weakness and increases your chances of falling.

 - Have your health care provider review your medicines.

-Have your doctor or pharmacist review all the medicines you take, even over-the-counter medicines.
-As you get older, the way medicines work in your body can change.
+- Have your doctor or pharmacist review all the medicines you take, even over-the-counter medicines as a way to help fall prevention.
+When you get older, the way medicines work in your body can change.
 Some medicines, or combinations of medicines, can make you sleepy or dizzy and can cause you to fall.

-Have your eyes checked by an eye doctor at least once a year.
+- Have your eyes checked by an eye doctor at least once a year to aid in fall prevention?
 You may be wearing the wrong glasses or have a condition like glaucoma or cataracts that limits your vision.
 Poor vision can increase your chances of falling.

 - Make your home safer.
 (About half of all falls happen at home.)

 - Fall prevention for many begins at home.